 Girl Seeks Advice On Dealing With Neglectful Neighbors And Their Pet

-OP needs Reddit advice about her childhood friend who just became OP's neighbor in the Midwest, actually OP is worried about his dog's well-being.
+OP needs Reddit advice about her childhood friend who just became OP's neighbor in the Midwest; actually, OP is worried about the dog's well-being.

 The neighbor leaves their small dog outside for long hours, even in bad weather, and it cries when it sees OP.

-Her neighbors adopt dogs but quickly gives them away if they find any flaws.
+Her neighbors adopt dogs but quickly give them away if they find any flaws.

-OP is concerned about animal suffering and is considering involving the police, but she is in fears about a friend's reaction.
+OP is concerned about animal suffering and is considering involving the police, but she fears her friend's reaction.

 It's important for OP not to be concerned about losing a friend, as associating with someone who mistreats a dog is not desirable.